GeoFlood (v1.0.0): Computational model for overland flooding: Acknowledgments

 \section{Acknowledgments}

-The authors would like to extend there gratitude to all contributors and developers of ForestClaw, GeoClaw, and p4est (Carsten Burstedde) for making their codes publicly available, Yu-hsuan (Melody) Shih the initial implementer of GeoClaw solver in ForestClaw, and Boise State University for providing computational resources for this study.
-The authors also acknowledge the financial support of the DARPA AtmosSense program, NASA ROSES Earth Surface and Interior Program, and NSF-DMS award \#1819257.
+The authors extend their gratitude to all contributors and developers of ForestClaw, GeoClaw, and p4est (Carsten Burstedde) for making their codes publicly available.
+Yu-hsuan (Melody) Shih for the initial development of the GeoClaw solver in ForestClaw, and Boise State University for providing computational resources for this study.
+The authors acknowledge the financial support of the Department of Defense (DARPA AtmosSense program), NASA (ROSES Earth Surface and Interior Program), and the National Science Foundation (NSF-DMS award \#1819257).
+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.